 Sequence of Coursework

-The sequence of English methods, courses Psychology 215, and Curriculum and Instruction (C&I) courses must be followed.
-There are no exceptions to pre-reqs or to the sequence of the following courses:
+A sequence of Professional Studies (TCH) and English methods courses must be followed.
+Continuance in the sequence requires a grade of C or higher.
+There are NO exceptions to course pre-requisites or to the sequence of the following courses:

 Completion of Gateway 1 is required prior to enrollment in TCH 216 and 219.
 Gateway 1 includes the Basic Skills Test.
 This test should be taken by the end of the fall semester of your sophomore year.
 If you are a transfer student, you should take it as soon as possible during your first semester at ISU.